 \section{Results}\label{results}

-\subsection{Experiment results and answering research questions}
+\subsection{Experimental results and answers to research questions}

-Our research questions were about two things.
-In research questions \ref{rsq:hospitality} and \ref{rsq:hospitality_both}, we decide that the objective of this study to determine how Chinese and Western tourists interact with the \textit{omotenashi} culture influenced hospitality and service in Japan, and how are they different in their perceptions in this matter.
-We observed the top-ranking positive factors for Chinese tourists across different price ranges in Table \ref{tab:freq_res_pos}, and specifically the word ``\begin{CJK}{UTF8}{gbsn}不错\end{CJK} (not bad)'' and its pairings in Table \ref{tab:adj_zh_pos}.
-From these observations, we can infer that, while service, cleanliness, and breakfast are praised in most hotels, location is usually placed above it in importance on the pairings.
-When we see the rest of the factors lower on the list, we see that the list is more populated with hard attributes like location and transportation availability across different price ranges.
-From the negative keyword usages in Table \ref{tab:freq_res_neg}, there are complaints about the lack of a Chinese friendly environment.
-However, most complaints are also about hard attributes such as the building's age and the distance from other convenient spots.
-Nevertheless, the most complained about aspect is the price of the hotel.
-Surprisingly, all of the price ranges have this negative keyword at the top of the list, suggesting that it is the main concern to Chinese customers with different travel purposes.
+Our research questions were related to two issues.
+Based on research questions \ref{rsq:hospitality} and \ref{rsq:hospitality_both}, the objective of this study was to determine how Chinese and Western tourists respond to the \textit{omotenashi} culture, which influences hospitality and service in Japan, and the differences in their perception of the culture.
+We observed the top-ranking positive factors for Chinese tourists across different price ranges, as shown in Table \ref{tab:freq_res_pos}, and specifically the word ``\begin{CJK}{UTF8}{gbsn}不错\end{CJK} (not bad)'' and its pairings, as shown in Table \ref{tab:adj_zh_pos}.
+These observations revealed that, while service, cleanliness, and breakfast were praised in most hotels, location was usually rated higher in importance.
+From the rest of the factors that are lower on the list, we inferred that the list was more populated with hard attributes such as location and transportation availability across different price ranges.
+The negative keyword usages in Table \ref{tab:freq_res_neg} indicate that there were complaints about the lack of a friendly Chinese environment, but there were more complaints about hard attributes such as the building's age and the distance from other convenient spots.
+However, most complaints were about the price of the hotel, which included all of the price ranges; therefore, the price was the main concern for Chinese customers with different travel purposes.

-On the other hand, the word ``staff'' is the second or third in the lists of satisfaction factors in English-written reviews in all the price ranges.
-This word is followed by a few other keywords lower in the top 10 list, such as ``helpful'' or ``friendly''.
-When we look at the pairings of the top-ranked keyword ``good'' in Table \ref{tab:adj_en_pos}, we find that customers mostly praise the location, service, breakfast, or English availability.
-When we look at the negative keyword ``poor'' and its pairings in Table \ref{tab:adj_en_neg}, we see that it is also service-related concepts that the Western tourists are disappointed with.
-With these results, we can observe that both Chinese and English-speaking tourists in Japan have different priorities.
-However, both populations consider the hotel's location and transport availability (subways and trains) nearby as secondary but still essential points in their satisfaction with a hotel.
-The Chinese customers are primarily satisfied with the room quality in spaciousness and cleanliness and the service of breakfast.
+The word ``staff'' is the second or third in all the price ranges in the lists of satisfaction factors in reviews written in English .
+This word is followed by a few other keywords that are lower in the top 10 list, such as ``helpful'' or ``friendly.''
+From the pairings of the top-ranking keyword ``good'' in Table \ref{tab:adj_en_pos}, we realize that customers mainly praise the location, service, breakfast, or English availability.
+From the negative keyword ``poor'' and its pairings in Table \ref{tab:adj_en_neg}, we deduce that the Western tourists are also disappointed with service-related concepts.
+Therefore, both Chinese and English-speaking tourists in Japan have different priorities.
+However, both populations consider the hotel's location and transportation availability nearby (subways and trains) as secondary yet essential points to their satisfaction.
+The Chinese customers are primarily satisfied with the room quality in trms of the spaciousness and cleanliness as well as the service of breakfast.

-In contrast, the English-speaking customers are easily upset by any lack of cleanliness and smoke smell from cigarettes.
-Surprisingly, the cigarette smell is an issue even in the middle to high-class hotels above 30,000 yen per night.
-However, above 50,000 yen per night, this problem seems to disappear from the list of top 10 concerns.
-Old and dated buildings seem to be a concern for both populations.
-On the positive side, for all price ranges considered, English-speaking tourists value staff friendliness over room quality when considering their satisfaction.
-In contrast, Chinese tourists consider location and transportation more often.
+In contrast, the English-speaking customers were easily upset by uncleanliness and smoke smell from cigarettes.
+Cigarette smell was an issue even in the middle- and high-class hotels, of which the rooms were priced at more than 30 000 yen per night.
+For hotels with rooms priced above 50 000 yen per night, however, this problem seemed to disappear from the list of top 10 concerns.
+Furthermore, the age of the buildings was a concern for both populations.
+Nevertheless, for all price ranges considered, English-speaking tourists valued staff friendliness over room quality when considering their satisfaction.
+In contrast, Chinese tourists considered location and transportation more often.